11 Great Oral Storytelling Games for Adults

 I own this game and love it.

-This is a board game where you play different adventures with stuffed animals, rescuing a little girl.
+This is a board game where you adventure with stuffed animals, rescuing a little girl.
 This game certainly understands the stories that shape little children and still influence us as adults.
 It appeals to our wonder, imagination, and playfulness.

-The amount of actual storytelling (not story reading) will depend on how much the players talk and share their own feelings and stories during the game.
-Oral storytelling is not the main driver of this game, however story is.
+The amount of actual storytelling (not story reading) will depend on how much the players talk and share their feelings and stories during the game.
+Oral storytelling is not the primary driver of this game.
+However, the story is.

 The Awkward Storyteller